-Based on the above considerations, the proposed three-bedroom bed and breakfast operation is an unusual and reasonable use of land which would not be contrary to the objectives sought to be accomplished by the Land Use Law and Regulations.
+Based on the above considerations, the proposed four-bedroom bed and breakfast operation is an unusual and reasonable use of land which would not be contrary to the objectives sought to be accomplished by the Land Use Law and Regulations.
 Approval of this request is subject to the following conditions:

-- 1. The applicants, successors or assigns shall comply with all applicable requirements of Chapter 25, Hawai'i County Code, (Zoning Code), including without limitation, Article 2, Division 3 (Violations, Penalties, Enforcement) and Section 25-4-7 of Article 4, Division 1 (Use Regulations) thereof, relating to Bed and Breakfast Establishments, with the following exception: the requirement that the operator must reside on the same building site as that being used in the bed and breakfast operation shall be waived so long as (1) the legal ownership of both Parcel 9 and Parcel 63 remain in the same party, and (2) the operator and/or landowner(s) legally reside on the project site. - 2.
-The applicants, successors or assigns shall comply with all applicable County, State and Federal laws, rules, regulations and requirements.
+- 1. The applicants, successors or assigns shall comply with all applicable requirements of Chapter 25, Hawai'i County Code, (Zoning Code), including without limitation, Article 2, Division 3 (Violations, Penalties, Enforcement) and Section 25-4-7 of Article 4, Division 1 (Use Regulations) thereof, relating to Bed and Breakfast Establishments. - 2.
+The applicants, successors or assigns shall comply with all applicable County, State and Federal laws, rules, regulations and requirements. - 3.
 Should any of these conditions not be met or substantially complied with in a timely fashion, the Director may initiate procedures to revoke this Special Permit.